API Layer

 How scan_dirs discovery works

 Section titled “How scan_dirs discovery works”When you set scan_dirs, gen_api parses each .rs file in those directories using syn.
-It looks for public async functions whose first parameter is either your state_type (e.g., &AppState) or your store_type (e.g., &Store).
+It looks for public functions whose first parameter is either your state_type (e.g., &AppState) or your store_type (e.g., &Store).

 For example, if you have a hand-written src/api/v1/task.rs alongside the generated src/api/v1/generated/task.rs: